makma/fingerprintjs.com/content/blog/the-beginner’s-guide-to-browser-fingerprinting-for-fraud-detection.md

 ## Browser vs. Device Fingerprinting

-Our FingerprintJS open source library as well as our Pro API are intended for browser fingerprinting - they can accurately identify visitors to a website using all modern mobile and desktop browsers.
-However, if you want to identify users of a native mobile app, you will need to use a device fingerprinting function that is made specifically for each mobile operating system.
+Our FingerprintJS open source library is intended for browser fingerprinting - it identifies visitors to a website using all modern mobile and desktop browsers.
+However, if you want to identify users of a native mobile app, Pro can do that for you as well.
+FingerprintJS Pro's native Android and iOS integrations allows developers to integrate device identification into native Android apps.
+Visit the official GitHub repository for examples and package downloads.

+you will need to use a device fingerprinting function that is made specifically for each mobile operating system.
 The signals available for mobile app developers are different from signals that can be retrieved in the browser, and vary between iOS, Android, and other mobile operating systems.

 Our team recently launched Fingerprint Android, our first open source library for identifying unique Android devices.
 You can read more about how our Fingerprint Android library works in our article about its launch.
 Get Involved